![]() |

 14 Frequency Relays

 14.1.
-Why is it Necessary to Control Frequency in Electric Networks?
+Why is it Necessary to Control Frequency in Electric

 14.2.
 Charles Steinmetz - Inventor of the Frequency Relay